guykozlovskij/ga-project-1/README.md

 ## Challenges
 This was my very first front-end JavaScript project which utilized all the things I have learned so far in the immersive course.
 Starting from a completely empty canvas and building the application from scratch was challenging but also emboldening.

 The Alien movement posed the biggest challenge in the project.
-It was something I had to spend most of the time as it took me a while to think of the best way of them interacting with the walls and move down upon contact **as a group**.
+It was something I had to spend most of my time on as it took me a while to think of the best way of them interacting with the walls and move down upon contact **as a group**.

 The second-biggest challenge was implementing a correct way of updating the alien array once an alien has been hit by a projectile.
 This was due to my initial approach of just removing a class of a single alien, rather than updating the array.

 <a name="victories"></a>

 ## Victories
 I am very happy with the look and feel of the game.
 Although it may seem simple, the simplistic Atari-esque retro look and feel is exactly what I was striving for.
-Additionally, the speed and difficulty of the game is something I considered to be really important, it is a game after all.
+Additionally, the speed and difficulty of the game is something I considered to be really important, as it is a game after all.
 Regardless of this being a very simple project I wanted the game to be fun to play, and I believe I have managed to achieve that.

-Since I  have completed this project without much guidance from the instructors I have felt very motivated and empowered to continue my journey of learning to code with much anticipation and excitement.
+Since I  have completed this project without much guidance from the instructors I feel very motivated and empowered to continue my journey of learning to code with much anticipation and excitement.

 <a name="lessons"></a>

 ## Lessons Learned
 This project has truly highlighted to me the importance of thinking ahead.
 I have encountered a few moments where some careless commitments early on have rippled down the line by the end of the project.
-This has made refactoring difficult and if I were to do this project ahead I would have to spend more time whiteboarding and planning out the development steps in more detail.
+This has made refactoring difficult and if I were to do this project again I would spend more time whiteboarding and planning out the development steps in more detail.

-Additionally, I now understand the importance of a clean and organized codes and good comments.
-The bigger the project gets the more easy it is to start loosing track of things.
+Additionally, I now understand the importance of a clean and organized code and good comments.
+The bigger the project gets the more easy it is to start losing track of things.
 In all my future projects I will be doing my best to better follow the KISS and DRY code principles.

 <a name="future"></a>